angelicahill/virtual-friend/README.md

 **How to run program?**

 If you would like to run this program yourself in the terminal all you have to do is:
-- Copy/paste my code into your text editor of choice, save it as a Go file within a directory on your desktop.
+- Close this repository.
-- Open your terminal and navigate to this directory before running “go run main.go”
+- Open your terminal and navigate to this directory before running “go run PeanutbutterJelly.go”
 - The terminal should then display the following:

 ```